leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 +++
-categories = []
-date = 2020-04-20T10:00:00Z
+categories = ["Last-Mile Delivery"] date = 2020-04-20T10:00:00Z
-description = "Oftentimes, it is difficult to determine the success of delivery logistic.
-The only way to know the state of your delivery is to use key performance indicators (KPIs) to evaluate various areas of your service. s." image = "/blog/uploads/measure-2737004_1920.jpg" tags = ["Delivery Logistics", "Metrics", "KPI"] title = "7 Key Metrics in Delivery Logistics to Measure for Success"
+description = "KPIs let you take quantifiable steps to gauge the performance of your service, but it also allows you to find the strengths and weaknesses in your delivery logistics.
+Start measuring performance to get a better understanding of your delivery operations " image = "/blog/uploads/measure-2737004_1920.jpg" tags = ["Delivery Logistics", "Metrics", "KPI"] title = "7 Key Metrics in Delivery Logistics to Measure for Success"